ipfs/specs/src/ipns/ipns-record.md

 **Key format:** `/ipns/base32(<HASH>)`

-Note: Base32 according to the [RFC4648](https://tools.ietf.org/html/rfc4648).
+Note: Base32 according to the :cite[rfc4648].

 ### Routing Record

 The routing record is spread across the network according to the available routing systems.
-The two routing systems currently available in IPFS are the [libp2p Kademlia DHT](https://github.com/libp2p/specs/tree/master/kad-dht) and [IPNS over PubSub](./IPNS_PUBSUB.md).
+The two routing systems currently available in IPFS are the [libp2p Kademlia DHT](https://github.com/libp2p/specs/tree/master/kad-dht) and :cite[ipns-pubsub-router].

 **Key format:** `/ipns/BINARY_ID`